-IL-8 and TNF- α production in p.Phe508del CFTR cells correlate with lung function
+IL8 and TNF-a production in p.Phe508del CFTR cells correlate with lung function.

-Given the link between lung inflammation and subsequent lung dysfunction, we examined if pro-inflammatory cytokines produced in our cell model were associated with lung function in the individuals who donated the cells.
-Interestingly, we did find that the amount of IL-8 and TNF- α produced from the p.Phe508del CFTR cells was significantly correlated to forced expiratory volume in 1 s (FEV1) of the patients who donated these cells; more IL-8 and TNF- α were produced in cells after RSV infection from individuals with lower lung function (figure 7a, b).
+Given the link between lung inflammation and subsequent lung dysfunction, we examined if proinflammatory cytokines produced in our cell model were associated with lung function in the individuals who donated the cells.
+Interestingly, we did find that the amount of IL8 and TNF- α produced from the p.Phe508del CFTR cells were significantly correlated to FEV1 of the patients who donated these cells; more IL8 and TNF- α were produced in cells after RSV infection from individuals with lower lung function (Figure 7A, B).